 When Socialising is Stressful… Social Anxiety

-Whilst social situations offer the opportunity to interact and enjoy other people’s company, it can also bring the opportunity for embarrassment and scrutiny.
-For some, the fear of negative evaluation by others can be so intense that it interferes with social relationships, and may lead people to avoid socialising.
+Whilst social situations offer the opportunity to interact and enjoy other people’s company, they can also bring the possibility of embarrassment and scrutiny.
+For some, the fear of negative evaluation by others can be so intense that it interferes with social relationships and may lead people to avoid socialising altogether.

-It is important to understand that social anxiety is much more than shyness or nervousness when speaking in public.
-Social anxiety disorder causes intense, overwhelming distress over a typical everyday activity.
+It’s important to understand that social anxiety is much more than shyness or nervousness when speaking in public – social anxiety disorder causes intense, overwhelming distress over everyday activities.
 For example, someone experiencing social anxiety may feel so anxious during a conversation with their boss that they are unable to speak.
-Often these anxiety-provoking situations are accompanied by physical sensations such as increased heart rate, blushing, excessive sweating, trembling and difficulty swallowing.
+Often, these anxiety-provoking situations are accompanied by physical sensations such as an increased heart rate, blushing, excessive sweating, trembling and difficulty swallowing.

 Why do some people experience social anxiety and others don’t?

-We don’t know exactly what causes social anxiety disorder, and it is likely to include a combination of factors such as past experiences, the environment (they way we are brought up) and genetics (they way we are born).
+We don’t know exactly what causes social anxiety disorder, and it is likely to include a combination of factors such as past experiences, the environment (the way we are brought up) and genetics (the way we are born).
 Theories of social anxiety suggest that socially anxious individuals have particular beliefs and assumptions about themselves and their social environment.

 These include: